Thermalize Campaign Logistics

 Ground source heat pumps are a great option.
-But unfortunately they are not a part of this first thermalize campaign.
-You are welcome to contact Alaska Heat Smart for more information on ground source heat pumps or an assessment on how they can work for you at any time though.
-Note that they are very costly (typically used for institutions and public buildings), to the point that their economics just don’t work (on a household level, the operational savings just don’t make up for the installation cost).
+Unfortunately, they are not a part of this first Thermalize Campaign.
+You are welcome to contact Alaska Heat Smart for more information on ground source heat pumps or an assessment on how they can work for you.
+Note that they are costly (typically used for institutions and public buildings), to the point that their economics just don’t work (on a household level, the operational savings just don’t make up for the installation cost).
 We tend to suggest these homes go with electric heat for their radiant floors or forced air, and install an air-to-air heat pump in their main living space to take the edge off the bills.

 Heat pump questions

 What is the difference between single head and double head systems?